Molecular Dynamics Simulations on Nuclear Recoils in Silicon Crystals towards Single Electron-Hole Pair Ionization Yields

-We have proposed an innovative approach utilizing molecular dynamics (MD) simulation to characterize the QF over the low-energy range of 20 \eVnr{} to 10 \keVnr.
+We have proposed an innovative approach utilizing molecular dynamics (MD) simulations to characterize the QF over the low-energy range of 20 \eVnr{} to 10 \keVnr.
 Unlike Lindhard's QF models, which yield a deterministic recoil energy function, our molecular dynamics approach accounts for probabilistic variations in monoenergetic recoil events.
-This distribution arises from dynamic processes that incorporate the thermal lattice structure and advanced potentials suitable for silicon crystals.
-The MD simulation technique inherently captures the lattice structure and binding effects, allowing for the explicit representation of nuclear recoil transport.
-Furthermore, our approach reveals the intrinsic smearing effect in the QF, leading to a distribution of QFs for a specified nuclear recoil energy.
+This distribution arises from dynamic processes that incorporate the thermal lattice structure and advanced potentials tailored for silicon crystals.
 By carefully considering specific factors relevant to low-energy scenarios, our QF calculations align remarkably well with experimental data, demonstrating accuracy even at the scale of a single EHP.

-Accurate modeling and understanding of the QF are essential for advancing in direct dark matter research.
-The low-energy QF effect is pivotal for direct detection searches, influencing both the detection efficiency and the interpretation of experimental results.
-Meanwhile, the single EHP technology in silicon target enables exploration of the sub-$\mathrm{GeV}/c^2$ WIMP masses.
+Accurate acknowledgment of the QFs is essential for advancing direct dark matter research.
+The low-energy behavior of QF is crucial that involves ionization and scintillation techniques, directly influencing both detection efficiency and the physical interpretation of experimental results.
+Single EHP technology in silicon targets enables exploration of sub-$\mathrm{GeV}/c^2$ WIMP masses.
 Significantly, the state-of-the-art cryogenic calorimetry has achieved thresholds as low as a few \eVnr{}~\cite{changFirstLimitsLight2025, angloherFirstObservationSingle2024, goupyExploringCoherentElastic2023}, remaining unaffected by quenching factor effects.